Roman Starovoyt

-Biography
+Starovoyt was dismissed from his position as transport minister on 7 July 2025, and was found dead from a gunshot wound in his car a few hours later.

+Early life, education and qualifications

-Starovoyt was born on January 20, 1972, in the city of Kursk.
+Starovoyt was born on 20 January 1972 in the Soviet city of Kursk.
 His father, Vladimir Aleksandrovich Starovoyt, worked at the Kursk Nuclear Power Plant.
-In 1974, his father was transferred to the Leningrad NPP, in the city of Sosnovy Bor, Leningrad Region, where Roman spent his childhood.
+In 1974, his father was transferred to the Leningrad NPP, in the city of Sosnovy Bor, Leningrad Oblast, where Roman spent his childhood.